BELLINGHAM — In 1942, James Okubo was a sophomore at what was then Western Washington College of Education.

 “I assume he would have been extraordinarily commemorated,” Anne Okubo said.

 Until lately, Bill and Anne Okubo didn’t recognize their father was pressured to go away Western.
-They slightly knew of his life inside the internment camps or his next provider in the Army in World War II and knew little in their Japanese lifestyle.
+They slightly knew of his life inside the internment camps or his next provider in the Army in World War II and knew little about their Japanese lifestyle.

-Other than a small scar on their father’s hand, nothing would have informed the Okubo children that their father had served in the Navy — let alone that he become a conflicted hero.
+Besides a small scar on their father’s hand, nothing would have informed the Okubo children that their father had served in the Navy — let alone that he become a conflicted hero.

-While there, he enlisted inside the Army and, due to the anatomy classes he had taken at Western, was assigned as a medic to the 442nd Regimental Combat Team, a unit of Japanese-Americans that might pass on to be one of the most enormously decorated units in military history, the college said.
+While there, he enlisted in the Army and, due to the anatomy classes he had taken at Western, was assigned as a medic to the 442nd Regimental Combat Team, a unit of Japanese-Americans that might pass on to be one of the most enormously decorated units in military history, the college said.

 Days later, he ran through gunfire to pull a fellow soldier from a burning tank and keep his existence, according to the university.